 Q: Dear Bill, My friend who is an apprentice carpenter wants to put hardwood timber flooring down in their house over an existing concrete slab.
-The ceiling height is the minimum 2.4m high.
+The ceiling height is a minimum of 2.4m high.
 My initial thought is to lay like this:

 - 1. clean concrete